replicatedhq/replicated-docs/docs/intro-kots.md

 ## KOTS

 KOTS is a kubectl plugin and admin console to help manage Kubernetes Off-The-Shelf software.
-As a vendor, you package and update your application with KOTS primarily using Replicated features and Troubleshoot customer resources.
+As a vendor, you package and update your application with KOTS, primarily using Replicated and Troubleshoot custom resources to provide integration and customization with Replicated options.
+For example, you can customize the Config screen for your customers or customize the admin console experience using the Application custom resource file.

 Your application can use Helm charts, standard Kubernetes manifests, or Kubernetes Operators.
-Applications are then securely deployed in customer environments using the KOTS installer.
+Applications are securely deployed in customer environments using the KOTS installer.

-For customers that do not have an existing cluster, you can include a kURL installer to provision an embedded cluster, and then KOTS installs the application.
+For customers that do not have an existing cluster, you can include a kURL installer to provision an embedded Kubernetes cluster, and then KOTS installs the application.
 For more information about kURL, see [kURL](#kurl).

 Air gap installations are supported by KOTS and kURL.